 · to educate the general public about these mediums

 · to increase interest in encaustic in the art world

 Encaustic, meaning “to burn in” in Greek, dates back to the 5th century B.C.
 Used as a contemporary medium, it is a versatile method of painting with a beeswax-based paint kept molten on a heated palette.
 Using an absorbent and sturdy support, artists mix colors, apply wax, fuse, etch, layer, collage, transfer photocopied images and incorporate found objects.

 The other mediums that incorporate wax, include cold wax medium, wax pastes, and water-based wax paints.
 Cold wax medium is a beeswax and resin dissolved in a solvent.
 It is customarily added to oil paint for its ability to add body and translucency.
 Wax pastes are made with linseed oil, and also are mixed with oil paints, without the use of solvents.
 Water-based wax paints are emulsions that allow for diluting with water.

 We have about 30 artist-members from all six New England states.

 Our goals include professional, juried exhibitions in high quality venues.

 We meet about six times per year, in a different part of New England

-Our meetings always have an art component as well as a business meeting
+Our meetings always have an art component, such as museum or exhibition visits, guest speakers, art shares, or artist interviews, as well as a business meeting

 There are attendance and participation requirements—you have to show up and you have to contribute.